Two stability theorems on plethysms of Schur functions: Partitions, tableaux and plethystic tableaux

 \begin{definition} Let $\muS$ be a skew partition.
 Given $\ell^\-$ and $\ell^\+ \in \N_0$, we say that $\muS$ is $(\ell^\-, \ell^\+)$-\emph{large} if either $\ell^\- = 0$ or $\ell^\+ = 0$ or $\mu_{\ell^\+} \ge \ell^\-$. \end{definition}

+It is deliberate that $\mus$ does not enter in the body of Definition~\ref{defn:large}.
 Equivalently, $\muS$ is $(\ell^\-, \ell^\+)$-\emph{large} if $(\ell^\+,\ell^\-)$ either has a zero coordinate or is a box of $[\mu]$: see Figure~\ref{fig:large} for an example.
-It is deliberate that $\mus$ does not enter in the body of this definition.